mvadari/xrpl-docs/Atomic.md

 ## 1. Overview

-This spec proposes one new transaction: `Atomic`.
+This spec proposes one new transaction: `Batch`.
 It also proposes an addition to the common fields of all transactions.
 It will not require any new ledger objects, nor modifications to existing ledger objects.
-It will require an amendment, tentatively titled `featureAtomic`.
+It will require an amendment, tentatively titled `featureBatch`.

-The rough idea of this design is that users can include "sub-transactions" inside `Atomic`, and these transactions are processed atomically.
-The design also supports transactions from different accounts in the same `Atomic` wrapper transaction.
+The rough idea of this design is that users can include "sub-transactions" inside `Batch`, and these transactions are processed atomically.
+The design also supports transactions from different accounts in the same `Batch` wrapper transaction.

 ### 1.1.
 Terminology
-* **Inner transaction**: the sub-transactions included in the `Atomic` transaction, that are executed atomically.
+* **Inner transaction**: the sub-transactions included in the `Batch` transaction, that are executed atomically.
-* **Outer transaction**: the wrapper `Atomic` transaction itself.
+* **Outer transaction**: the wrapper `Batch` transaction itself.
 * **Batch mode** or **mode**: the "mode" of batch processing that the transaction uses.
 See section 2.2 for more details.

-## 2. Transaction: `Atomic`
+## 2. Transaction: `Batch`

 |FieldName | Required? | JSON Type | Internal Type |
 |:---------|:-----------|:---------------|:------------|